outcomesinsights/conceptql/doc/spec.md

 ```

 ### Complement
-This node will take the complement of each set of IDs in the incoming streams.
+This operator will take the complement of each set of IDs in the incoming streams.
 ```ConceptQL
 # All non-MI Conditions
 {